Placeholder for header/hero

 Indianapolis, Indiana

-Running March 16 - 23, the 2024 Alternative Spring Break immersion program will be in Indianapolis, Indiana, for the fourteenth consecutive year.
+Running March 15 - 22, the 2025 Alternative Spring Break immersion program will be in Indianapolis, Indiana, for the fifteenth consecutive year.
 Students will engage in hands-on service projects and discuss issues of servant leadership and social justice with Indianapolis organization leaders.
 Alternative Spring Break partner sites have included Horizon House, Mary Rigg Neighborhood Center, Habitat for Humanity of Greater Indianapolis, Circle of Sisterhood Foundation, Gleaners Food Bank, Hearts and Hands of Indiana, Providence Cristo Rey High School, Rebuilding the Wall and Wheeler Mission Ministries.

 The immersion program costs $285 which covers all meals, travel, lodging, and all materials required.
 This program selects it's 20 student participants based on the application below.
 Applying does not guarantee participation.
 Additionally, it is worth all 30 hours of service-learning.